FolkerKinzel/Strings/README.md

 [Project Reference and Release Notes](https://github.com/FolkerKinzel/Strings/releases/tag/v5.3.1)

-.NET library that contains extension methods and helper classes for String, Char, StringBuilder, ReadOnlySpan&lt;Char&gt; and ReadOnlyMemory&lt;Char&gt;.
+.NET library that contains extension methods and helper classes for String, Char, StringBuilder, ReadOnlySpan&lt;Char&gt;, Span&lt;Char&gt;, ReadOnlyMemory&lt;Char&gt; and System.Text.Encoding.
 A very high code coverage of the unit tests (100% line and branch) and the consistent avoidance of unsafe code blocks are main design principles of this library.